WHO WE ARE

 Jennifer Langille and Elizabeth Spence have been gardening buddies for a very long time.

 They live in Tatamagouche, Nova Scotia.
-Jennifer runs the site; Elizabeth does the writing.
+Both write for the site.

 Jennifer